-Westside uses the Canyon Pump Station (well points + 1 small spring) and the Anderson Well Field as the primary and regular sources of water supply.

-These sources provide very high water quality water to Westside users all year long.
+Westside uses the Canyon Pump Station (well points + 1 small spring, S01 & S03 respectively) and the Anderson Well Field (S09) as the primary and regular sources of water supply.
+These sources provide excellent water quality water to Westside users all year long.
 The Anderson Well Field is equipped with an emergency generator.